gauthamikuravi/Predicting-Bank-Loan-Default/README.md

 The probability that a loan remains current, or alternatively 1 less the probability that the loan defaults is relevant to both the Company as well as the investors/holders of the notes that funded the purchase the loan.
-LC can benefit from better understanding what loans will default once funded and further improve their underwriting models for future loans, and for investors, the ability to predict if a loan will default or remain current is essential to understanding their expected return on investment of the loan.
-For purposes of the Project, we define a loan to be in default if it is in technical violation of the loan agreement, thus if it has defaulted or if the borrower has missed a loan payment; we discuss the basis for this grouping further in this report.
+LC can benefit from better understanding what loans will default once funded and further **improve their underwriting models for future loans, and for investors, the ability to predict if a loan will default or remain current is essential to understanding their expected return on investment of the loan.** For purposes of the Project, I  defined a loan to be in default if it is in technical violation of the loan agreement, thus if it has defaulted or if the borrower has missed a loan payment; we discuss the basis for this grouping further in this report.